github/docs/content/issues/quickstart.md

 You can use project boards on {% data variables.product.prodname_dotcom %} to plan and track your or your team's work.
 Project boards are made up of issues, pull requests, and notes that are categorized as cards in columns of your choosing.
 You can create project boards for feature work, high-level roadmaps, or even release checklists.
 For more information, see "[About project boards](/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards)."

 ### Project board example
-Below is an example project board with our large initiative issue, and smaller issues, added to it.
+Below is a project board for our example Project Octocat with our large initiative issue, and smaller issues, added to it.

 ![Project board example](/assets/images/help/issues/quickstart-project-board.png)
 ## Next steps